hackclubium/Vertex/README.md

 ## Why Vertex Exists

-Browsers are usually treated like impossible magic: too large to touch, too tangled to learn, too industrial to build for fun.
+Browsers are treated like black boxes — too large, too tangled, too industrial to approach.

-Vertex is the opposite bet.
-It says a browser can start small, stay readable, and still become real by accumulating correct behavior in public.
+Vertex is the opposite.
+A browser can start small, stay readable, and still become real by accumulating correct behavior in public.
 Every feature is an invitation to understand one more piece of the web.